 Security technology evolves fast.
 Any provider you choose should keep up with the latest developments.
 They must offer the latest solutions for your business if that’s what will make your store safer.

-Bay Alarm has been protecting local businesses for over 75 years with a commitment to superior service and customer satisfaction.
+Bay Alarm has been protecting local businesses for 80 years with a commitment to superior service and customer satisfaction.
 We provide retail and grocery stores with a full range of security services that improve safety, responsiveness, and efficiency throughout the operation.

 Whether you are curious about what video security best fits your business, want a 24/7 live video monitoring option, are looking to integrate your video system with burglar or fire alarms, get on-site security agent support, or more, Bay Alarm has you covered.